Wind-WindKids/winding/samples/sophieandwind/winter.md

 “And come back in one piece.”

 Her brother grinned and parroted, “Be gentle with Wind, no biting…” — rubbing his arm.
-She had bitten her brother once, when she was six, and neither of them had ever forgotten it.

 “I still can’t believe Mom and Dad are letting you go overseas alone,” he added.